Slow Cooker Chicken w/ Cherry Tomatoes & Basil

 Instructions

-- Remove the chicken to a cutting board or plate, shred with two forks, then return to the slow cooker, stirring to combine with the tomatoes and juices.
+- Remove the chicken to a cutting board or plate, shred with two forks.
+Strain half of the cooking liquid from the slow cooke, then return the chicken to the slow cooker.
+Add the reserved fresh cherry tomato mixture, along with the fresh basil, stirring to combine.

 OMgoodness!
 So delicious.